-Join in a Community of Prayer in the Online Meditation Chapel
+Join in a Global Community of Prayer on Meditation Chapel

 Pray in silence with practitioners from all over the world on this ecumenical, interfaith community.

-Centering Prayer groups are forming on this global video platform
+Centering Prayer groups are practicing daily on this global video platform

 of online meditation groups.